 - Have All Your Facts.
 Contact us if you have any questions.
 However, please keep in mind that in regards to bid solicitations, we must communicate answers to anything but the most general questions to all firms in the vendor pool.
 This is usually done via an addendum.

 - Supplier Diversity.
 The City remains committed to the development and utilization of small, minority, women, disadvantaged and people with disabilities owned business.

-The Purchasing Department is responsible for the disposal of all City owned property, other than real estate property, that has become surplus to its needs.
+The Purchasing Department is responsible for the disposal of all City owned property including real estate property that has become surplus.
 Once the material or equipment is identified as surplus it is made available for sale through Public Surplus.
 Here is where you can find a listing of all City surplus equipment and supplies to be auctioned and you will have the ability to bid on the items.

 NOTE: Real Estate is a separate bid.